eliasAinsworth7/Builder/README.md

 # 🛠️ Solution Build & Error Notification System

 This project is a C++ and Qt-based desktop application developed in Visual Studio.
 It automates the build process of `.sln` (solution) files according to a predefined schedule and order, and sends error notifications via email when build failures occur.
+All setting will be saved after closing the app.

 ## 🚀 Features